umontreal-simul/latticetester/README.md

 **NOTE:** Under Windows, the programs have an additional `.exe` extension.

-Before executing the lattest program, it may be necessary to inform the dynamic linker where to find the Boost, NTL and GMP shared libraries.
+Before executing the lattest program, it may be necessary to inform the dynamic linker where to find the NTL and GMP shared libraries.
 Under Linux this is done by appending the paths to the `LD_LIBRARY_PATH` environment variable, e.g.,

-    export LD_LIBRARY_PATH=/opt/boost/lib:/opt/ntl/lib:/opt/gmp/lib:$LD_LIBRARY_PATH
+    export LD_LIBRARY_PATH=/opt/ntl/lib:/opt/gmp/lib:$LD_LIBRARY_PATH

 with a Bash-compatible shell.

-**Microsoft Windows** users might need to copy the Boost, NTL and GMP DLLs into the same directory (`$HOME/latticetestersoft/bin`, for example) as the executable programs.
+**Microsoft Windows** users might need to copy the NTL and GMP DLLs into the same directory (`$HOME/latticetestersoft/bin`, for example) as the executable programs.